Want to do this holiday Guided?

 - Ascent: 760 Metres Approx.

 Meandering out of the city you begin to climb up and over the Cerro de San Cristobal hills, with amazing views of the ocean and the bay of Cadiz.
-Sandy tracks will eat up the kms with ease, as you drop back towards the lowland salt flats and over the Rio San Pedro.
+Sandy tracks make for smooth cycling as you descend toward the lowland salt flats, crossing the Río San Pedro along the way.

-A fabulous descent takes you back to the gravel trails and over a three arched Roman bridge and onto the attractive village of Benalup for the evening, on the edge of the wild Alcornocales Natural Park.
+A thrilling descent returns you to gravel trails, crossing a three-arched Roman bridge before reaching the charming village of Benalup for the evening, situated on the edge of the wild Alcornocales Natural Park.

 Show Profile